KennethWussmann/mock-fuel/README.md

 ### Enqueue
 Enqueuing is the simplest.
 You just put a response to a queue and every time Fuel is doing a request the first element of the queue will be served as response.
-Enqueued responses will be removed from the queue when the were served to a request.
+Enqueued responses will be removed from the queue when they were served to a request.

 ```kotlin
 @Test